tbellembois/gobkm/README.md

 - no user management
 - no authentication (relies on the HTTP proxy)
 - folders and bookmarks are sorted by title (currently not configurable)
-- supports only latest versions of Web browsers
+- the B+ bookmarklet will NOT work with sites with CSP restrictions

 ## Notes

-Cross compiled under Arch Linux with:
+Cross compiled for the RaspberryPi under Arch Linux with:
 ```bash
     # requires the package arm-linux-gnueabihf-gcc
     env GOOS=linux GOARCH=arm GOARM=7 CGO_ENABLED=1 CC=/usr/bin/arm-linux-gnueabihf-gcc go build .